-Russian companies Ampertex and Carbontex are developing a high-tech stealth material integrated with an anti-icing system, according to the Fund for Supporting Projects of the National Technology Initiative (NTI).
+The Russian companies "Ampertex" and "Carbontex" are developing a high-tech stealth material that is integrated with an anti-icing system.
+This was reported by the Fund for Supporting Projects of the National Technology Initiative (NTI).

 The new product is based on a synthesis of three-dimensional (3D) weaving technology and polymeric conductive threads.
 These threads provide protection against icing through controlled heating.
-Combined with 3D weaving, they increase the material's strength and resistance to radio interference.
+In combination with 3D weaving, they increase the strength of the material and its resistance to radio interference.

 Earlier, www1.ru reported that a heat-resistant material for protecting drones was developed in Russia.